oroinc/documentation/crm/book/db_optimization.rst

           [mysqld]
           optimizer_switch=block_nested_loop=off

-    - Another way is to add the following configuration to ``app/config/config.yml`` file
+    - Another way is to add the following configuration to the ``app/config/config.yml`` file

       .. code-block:: yaml